-- Dogs must be on secured leash while entering and exiting the park.
+- Dogs must be on a secured leash while entering and exiting the park.

 - Dogs must be kept on secured leash until inside the double-gate entry.

-- Do not hang leash on fence, owners must have a visible leash at all times.
+- Do not hang a leash on a fence, owners must have a visible leash at all times.

 - Owners are to stay within the park and within view of their dogs.

-- Small dog area is for dogs under 40 pounds only.
-Small dogs may enter large dog area, but it is not recommended.
+- The small dog area is for dogs under 40 pounds only.
+Small dogs may enter the large dog area, but it is not recommended.

 - Puppies under four months of age are not permitted at the park.

 - Dogs shall be under the voice control of their owners at all times.